 For stock option grants with performance-based milestones, the expense is recorded over the remaining service period after the point when the achievement of the milestone is probable or the performance condition has been achieved.
-For stock option grants with both performance-based milestones and market conditions, expense is recorded over the derived service period after the point when the achievement of the performance-based milestone is probable or the performance condition has been achieved after the point when the achievement of the performance-based milestone is probable or the performance condition has been achieved.
-The Company did not issue any performance-based or awards with market conditions from its inception through September 30, 2014.
+For stock option grants with both performance-based milestones and market conditions, expense is recorded over the derived service period after the point when the achievement of the performance-based milestone is probable or the performance condition has been achieved.
+The Company did not issue any performance-based or awards with market conditions from its inception through December 31, 2014.